mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl plugin list].
+   This command will be replaced in a future release with the mmctl command `mmctl plugin list <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-plugin-list>`__.

 Description
     List all active and inactive plugins installed on your Mattermost server.